Dark Academia Rug Buying Guide: Modern, Moody, Measured

 |---|---|---|---|---|

-| Low (flat–¼″) | Wool, recycled PET/PP | Matte | Entries, halls, offices | Vacuum frequently; great under rolling chairs; resists tracking. |
+| Low (flat to 1/4 inch) | Wool, recycled PET/PP | Matte | Entries, halls, offices | Vacuum frequently, handles rolling chairs well, and resists visible tracking. |

-| Medium (¼–½″) | Wool / wool-blend | Matte–low | Living rooms, bedrooms | Most versatile; pair with a felt pad for longevity and quiet. |
+| Medium (1/4 to 1/2 inch) | Wool / wool-blend | Matte to low | Living rooms, bedrooms | The most versatile option.
+Pair with a felt pad for longevity and quiet. |

-| Low-shimmer | Wool/viscose blend | Subtle | Low-traffic bedrooms | Avoid moisture; spot gently; rotate to even sheen. |
+| Low-shimmer | Wool/viscose blend | Subtle | Low-traffic bedrooms | Avoid moisture, spot gently, and rotate to even out sheen. |

-| High-sheen | Viscose (rayon) / art silk | High | Display, very low traffic | Prone to water damage and yellowing; avoid wet cleaning. |
+| High-sheen | Viscose (rayon) / art silk | High | Display, very low traffic | Beautiful, but easy to mark and a poor match for moisture-prone rooms. |

 Small Rugs as Wall Art